JohannesMP/com.johannesmp.blog/_posts/2017-01-25-port-forwarding-ssh-from-virtualbox.md

 If you see an error then you may need to install ssh with `sudo apt-get install openssh-server`

 Once you see that SSH is running we will need the local IP address that VirtualBox is using internall for this Virtual Machine.
 To do so we can run ifconfig and filter it for lines that contain the string "inet addr".

 Run `ifconfig | grp "inet addr"`
 ![](https://i.imgur.com/QNw8eVl.png)

-127.0.0.1 is your loopback addtress so In this case the IP address you want is **`10.0.2.15`** but that may be different in your case.
+127.0.0.1 is your loopback address so In this case the IP address you want is **`10.0.2.15`** but that may be different in your case.
 Make a note of this IP address, so we can use it to port forward SSH connections from your host OS into the virtual machine.

 You can now type `exit` to log out of your user session.
 Ideally we will never have to log in through this console again, and will instead use SSH.